A blush of reds and golds in autumn, Shenandoah is equally known for its impressive wildflower displays.

 A classic road trip lies within the boundaries of this park.
 Skyline Drive runs like a 169-kilometre spine along the crest of the Blue Ridge Mountains.
 With 75 scenic overlooks and a leisurely speed limit, travelling end to end takes three to four hours.

 The roadsides bloom with a seasonal progression of wildflowers — from early trillium through azaleas and mountain laurel to black-eyed Susans and goldenrods.
+The Wilderness Society listed Shenandoah among its best parks for autumn colour.
+The annual Fall Foliage Bike Festival coincides with that display.

 Although the park can be driven in a day, accommodation and dining are available for those who linger to explore the paths, including 162.5km of the Appalachian Trail.
 Overnight options include the 1939 Big Meadows Lodge, a stone and wormy-chestnut structure listed on the National Register of Historic Places.